 Specialized Services provided at MBHC: Treatment of Dissociation, Pathways to Permanency

-Jamie Wood Chiarelli, LICSW is the Clinical Director at MBHC.
+Jamie Wood Chiarelli, LICSW is the Clinical Director, supervisor and clinician at MBHC.
 Prior to earning her Masters Degree in Social Work from Boston College, she worked in Child Protective and Adoption Services in Chicago, IL.
 Ms. Chiarelli has worked in therapeutic middle and high school, residential, and outpatient mental health settings.
 Her work and training has focused on providing trauma-informed therapy services to children, adolescents, young adults, and families.
-She is also experienced in working with children, adolescents, and young adults with Autism Spectrum Disorders, anxiety, depression, and substance abuse struggles.
+Ms. Chiarelli incorporates various evidenced-based and trauma-specific approaches into her work including ARC, CBT, DBT, Collaborative Problem Solving, EMDR, Internal Family Systems, SMART, and PCIT-A. She is also experienced in working with children, adolescents, and young adults with Autism Spectrum Disorders, anxiety, depression, and substance abuse struggles.

 Specialized Services provided at MBHC: ARC, CBT, SMART, EMDR (Level II), ACRA/ACC, DBT, Trauma/Sexual Abuse Evaluation